shuhari-io/shuhari-io.github.io/_drafts/learning-vision.md

 > Delivering the web's best educational content.

 Here at Shuhari, we want to deliver the web's best educational content to our users in a way that makes sense and makes it easy to start and continue learning.
-Supporting this thought there are a couple core ideas that we believe about the state of online education.
+Supporting this thought, there are a couple core ideas that we believe about the state of online education.

-What we believe:
+###What we believe:

 - Great educational content already exists on the web.
 - That content is poorly organized across platforms.